Rach-Coster/csharp_source_questions/README.md

 + Turble Literals *(New to 7.0)*
 + Polymorphism

+Stuff to fix:
++ Add a version arr so that more junk data is created for question one garbage collector
++ Add if statements inside each switch case to increase legibility

 The repository includes both the .zip and the actual project folder for both questions.

 Please feel free to comment any feedback on how I can make this code better and I will attempt to do so.